About Keystone Camp

 Keystone Camps were started in 1988 out of a desire for a summer camp that replicates the standards and teachings followed and endorsed by Keystone Mennonite Fellowship.
 It started as a one week camp and over time grew into two weeks divided by age.
 As time went on, the decision was than made to transition to a segregated camp to offer one week for boys and one week for girls.
 Since this change we can now focus on activities and chapel sessions that are applicable to gender as well as avoid unnecessary boy/girl drama.

-Rubies Girls Camp Dates
+Rubies Girls Camp Registration

 Jadon Mast - Keystone Camps Director

-Brian Sensenig - Assistant Director
+Austin Brubaker - Assistant Director

 Other Staff